jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 A Microfrontend is a piece of software that makes sense for the end user by itself**.
 If the final user access to the Microfrontend directly, the final user gets value from that Microfrontend and he could do a business operation.
 For instance:

-- Microfrontend - Account Detail: UI views and backend API calls for getting the account info
+- Microfrontend - Account Detail: UI views and backend for frontend making the necessary API calls for getting the account info
 - Microfrontend - Products Catalog: UI views and backend API calls for showing the products catalog
 - Microfrontend - Customer Profile: UI views and backend API calls for managing customer profile